What is International Stuttering Awareness Day?

 Stuttering is misunderstood

-People believe a number of myths about stuttering.
+There are many myths surrounding stuttering and those who live with the condition.
 For example, contrary to what many think, it's not caused by nervousness or shyness.
-International Stuttering Awareness Day educates the public about stutterers and thereby diminishes the stigma.
+International Stuttering Awareness Day educates the public about stuttering and thereby diminishes the stigma.

-International Stuttering Awareness Day provides hope to stutterers by showing them they're not alone and by providing them with resources to improve their speech.
-It connects stutterers with research and speech pathologists.
+International Stuttering Awareness Day provides hope to people who stutter by showing them they're not alone and by providing them with resources to improve their speech.
+It connects individuals with research and speech pathologists.

 It's a community

-The National Stuttering Association is a community of stutterers who share their challenges and stories with each other.
-By attending events and workshops, often delivered through local chapters, stutterers can meet and learn from others with similar stories.
+The National Stuttering Association is a community of people who share their challenges and stories with each other.
+By attending events and workshops, often delivered through local chapters, those who stutter can meet and learn from others with similar stories.